kflak/vim-lilypond/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Changes
+Replaced `ghostview` with `zathura` to view output.
+At some point it would be nice to make this configurable.